 We hosted a record 410 attendees across the two days.

 Once again, a big thank you to all of our speakers and sponsors of the 2018 Summit.
-We are looking forward to next year – hope to see you there.

 Our second NZ AML SUMMIT was held in Auckland on 9 March 2017, attracting over 275 attendees across all sectors.